FAIR-DS4NFDI/ruqad-docs/src/architecture.md

 regard, RuQaD is a Value-Added Service and addresses several DSSC Building Blocks in compliance FAIR Guiding Principles.

-RuQaD builds on FAIR Components (LinkAhead: F1, F2, F3,F4, A1, A2 .eln-File-Format, RO-Crate: F2, F3, I1, I2, I3, Data Models, Provenance & Tracability,
+RuQaD builds on fAIR Components (LinkAhead: F1, F2, F3,F4, A1, A2 .eln-File-Format, RO-Crate: F2, F3, I1, I2, I3, Data Models, Provenance & Tracability,
 EDC: A1, A2, I1, I2, I3).
 It is the focus of RuQaD to promote the Reusability (R) of datasets.
 A central barrier to reusing are quality requirements of the reusing party.
 RuQaD uses the quality check pipeline of the FAIR Data Spaces Demonstrator 4.2 to asses the quality of a given dataset (e.g. missing